PSAT — Everything You Need to Know

 Juniors who take the PSAT/NMSQT have an opportunity to win scholarships based on how well they do.
 Every year, approximately 8,000 of the 3.5 million students who take the PSAT win scholarships.
 And 2,500 students win National Merit Scholarships worth $2,500.
 In order to become eligible for scholarships, you have to finish in the 99th percentile of test-takers.

-For most students, the PSAT is an early opportunity to see how you can expect to do on the SAT.
-There are differences between the structure and content of the PSAT and SAT, but the two tests are very similar.
-The SAT is slightly longer and a little more difficult than the PSAT.
-But they cover the same subjects and feature all the same sections, so you can get a strong idea of what the SAT will look like and what your individual areas of strength and weakness are.
+For most students, the PSAT/NMSQT is an early opportunity to see how you can expect to do on the SAT.
+The two tests cover the same subjects and feature all the same sections, so you can get a strong idea of what the SAT will look like and what your individual areas of strength and weakness are.

 When do you take the PSAT?

 The PSAT 10 is held in the spring.
-For 2023, high schools will administer the test during these dates:
+For the 2024-25 academic year, high schools will administer the test on these dates:

 Most students register and take the PSAT through their high school (many high schools require students to take the exam).
 If you’re taking the exam through your high school, your school’s administration will select the date to hold the exam.